chipondamingacourtney-dev/my_-first-_-project-/README.md

-# my_-first-_-project-
+My first Github project
-My first Github  repository  for learning  and practic Github basicsing
+This is my first Github repository l am learning how to use Github and practice basics